googlecodelabs/cloud-nebulous-serverless/README.md

 `Dockerfile`|**use as-is** from repo (ensure `#FROM python:3-slim` commented out) `Procfile`|_unused_ (delete or leave as-is)

-- **Run** `gcloud beta run deploy translate --allow-unauthenticated --platform managed --source .` to deploy to Cloud Run
+- **Run** `gcloud beta run deploy translate --allow-unauthenticated --platform managed --source .` to deploy to Cloud Run; optionally add `--region REGION` for non-interactive deploy
     - The above command wraps `docker build` and `docker push`, deploying the image to [Cloud Artifact Registry](https://cloud.google.com/artifact-registry), and finally `docker run` to deploy the service, all in one convenient command.
 - By default, App Engine &amp; Cloud Functions launch production servers; with Cloud Run, the Flask development server is used for prototyping.
 For production, bundle and deploy a production server like `gunicorn` with these commands:
     1. **Uncomment** `gunicorn` from `requirements.txt` (commented out for App Engine &amp; Cloud Functions)